BuidlGuidl/ctf.buidlguidl.com/README.md

 ### NextJS

-This is the frontend of the game.
+This is the frontend to track your local progress in the CTF game and the UI to interact with the deployed contracts.
 Main pages:

-- _"Profile"_ shows the team profile and the flags they have minted.
+- _"Homepage"_ shows your progress, with the flags you have minted and the pending flags.
-- _"Challenges"_ shows the Challenges descriptions, Goals and Hints.
-- _"Leaderboard"_ shows the current top teams in the game.
 - _"Debug Contracts"_ lists all the deployed contracts and allows you to interact with them.

 Key folders and files: